IntelRealSense/librealsense/readme.md

 The goal of librealsense is to provide a reasonable hardware abstraction with minimal dependencies.
 It is not a computer vision SDK.

-1. Streams: depth, color, infrared
+1. Native streams: depth, color, infrared
-  * Of the different streaming modes + fps options available, only fairly common ones have been tested.
+2. Synthetic streams: rectified images, depth aligned to color and vice versa, etc.
-2. Intrinsic/extrinsic calibration information (inc. uv map, etc)
+3. Intrinsic/extrinsic calibration information
-3. Majority of XU-exposed functionality for each camera
+4. Majority of XU-exposed functionality for each camera
-4. Full multi-camera capture, even mixing device types (F200 and R200)
+5. Full multi-camera capture, even mixing device types (F200 and R200)

 ## Apple OSX Installation